 I've always been a brand guy.
 In my decade-plus career as an entrepreneur and employee working in both startups and Fortune 500 companies, brand has always been top-of-mind.
 A great brand tells a story; it suggests a narrative and sets the parameters for how a customer feels about -- and engages with -- a company.
 A good brand stands for something, be it a heritage, a promise for the future, an aspiration or some other trait.
 A great brand stands the test of time by attracting passionate devotees.

 Brand is also what makes marketing either easy or hard.
-It's a brand marketer's dream to have a good brand that translates seamlessly into creative marketing that attract your target audiences effortlessly.
+It's a brand marketer's dream to have a good brand that translates seamlessly into creative marketing that attracts your target audiences effortlessly.

 The key to growth is experimentation.
 The best growth marketers know that they know nothing.
 They work carefully to not let preconceived notions or other unproven assumptions affect how they run experiments.
 Instead, let the data speak for itself.